segmentio/evergreen/README.md

 Now you can start developing!
 All of the components are under the `src` directory and associated code changes will automatically be reflected in StoryBook.

-We encourage you to update the documentation so Evergreen users will be aware of these new features/changes.
+If necessary, we encourage you to update the documentation so Evergreen users will be aware of your new features/changes.

 In order to run the documentation page locally, run commands to run it in your local: